 Picking the right bed for a child is a responsible job.
-It’s important for them to get a good night’s sleep, just as it is for you.
+They need to get a good night’s sleep, just as it is for you.
 It’s better to spend more than less (unless you’re still getting value for money).
-Consider your child’s weight and size, and what mattress would be right for them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.
+Consider your child’s weight and size and what mattress would be right for them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.

 Not sure what would work best for you?
 Why not take a look at our shorty beds, a shorty bed creates the perfect transition from a cot?
-We have a variety of options, including cabin beds, midsleepers, bunk beds and more, as well as additional styles of bed and children’s bedding, so you’re sure to find something of interest.
+We have a variety of options, including cabin beds, mid sleepers, bunk beds and more, as well as additional styles of bed and children’s bedding, so you’re sure to find something of interest.
 Happy browsing!